asnelling/irrlicht/bin/MacOSX/readme.txt

 The Irrlicht Engine is staticly compiled together with the application under MacOSX.

-If you wish to compile the engine in MacOSX yourself, unzip the file source.zip file in the \source directory.
+If you wish to compile the engine in MacOSX yourself, use the source in the \source directory.

 Please note that this SDK has not been tested on MacOSX.
 Get a SDK especially for MacOSX on http://irrlicht.sf.net